 If you want some quality time with the Grinch, book the Grinch & Friends Character Breakfast on select days.
 You can read our Grinch & Friends Character Breakfast review for an idea of what to expect.

 Holidays at Universal Orlando Resort Hotels

 If you need some palm trees and sun with your Christmas vacation, then add on Universal's Volcano Bay water theme park during your visit.
 Don't let the time of year trick you ... it's still plenty warm in sunny Florida (especially for you snowbirds) and the water is heated.
-(Check out all of our discount Universal Orlando ticket options, and don't forget we offer discounts on the Universal Orlando hotels too!)
+(Check out all of our discount Universal Orlando ticket options, and don't froget, we offer discounts on the Universal Orlando hotels, too!)

 Ready for the Universal Studios Christmas events this holiday season?
 Pick the best dates to visit using our Orlando Crowd Calendar.
 Check out our Orlando planning timeline for a stress-free family vacation during the holidays at Universal Orlando Resort and other destinations.